G-Dragon: 2014–2016: New albums and rising success

-2017–present: Military service and return to work
+2017–2018: Kwon Ji Yong, record-breaking tour, and military service

 On February 1, 2017, G-Dragon featured on Zion.T's song "Complex" which peaked at number two on the Gaon Digital Chart.
 He also served as a guest rapper for IU's lead single "Palette," off her album of the same name which topped the Gaon Chart for two consecutive weeks.
 After the promotional activities with his band wrapped up, G-Dragon began preparing for the release of his new album, along with a solo concert tour.

 The single "Bullshit" was set to serve as the lead single to precede the release of his second self-titled EP.
 Due to bandmate T.O.P's marijuana scandal, and the single's provocative name, "Untitled, 2014" was released to radio instead to avoid further controversy for the artist's record label.
 Forgoing the traditional method of releasing music on CDs, Kwon Ji Yong was released in USB flash drive format on June 8, drawing criticism from Gaon, which refused to regard it as an official album.
 Gaon reversed its decision later that year, acknowledging the unconventional format as legitimate.
 The release saw him topping iTunes charts in 46 countries, the most by any Korean album, including the US iTunes chart.
 Kwon Ji Yong also topped the iTunes worldwide album and European iTunes charts making him the first Korean soloist to do so.
 In the United States, Kwon Ji Yong became his best-selling album in just one day and his third entry on the Billboard 200 and first number one on the Heatseeksers Albums.
 Additionally, the EP became his third chart-topper and the first by a Korean soloist to spend multiple weeks atop the Billboard World Albums.
 In China, the album surpassed 760,000 digital units sold in a day on QQ Music, the biggest music site in the country.
 Six days after its release, it surpassed one million copies sold, becoming the fastest album to do so and the best-selling album of the year so far.
 His second world tour, Act III: M.O.T.T.E, began at Seoul World Cup Stadium on June 10, 2017 and visited 29 cities across Asia, North America, Europe and Oceania.
 The tour is the largest tour by a Korean artist in the United States and Europe, and is the largest concert tour ever conducted by a Korean solo artist, it was attended by 654,000 people worldwide.
 A behind-the-scenes documentary look at the tour was released by YouTube Premium in September 2018.